liiamj234/ai-research-assistant/README.md

 - SpringerLink
 - arXiv

-Always verify citations, paper details, formulas, and sources before using the output in academic work.
+Citations, formulas, paper metadata, and source links should always be manually verified before use in academic writing.

 ---